COVID-19: Number of children living in household poverty to soar by up to 86 million by end of year

 Notes to editors:

-The global analysis is based on economic projections by the IMF and World Bank, historical evidence on past income distribution changes from UNU WIDER, and demographic data from MICS and DHS.
+The analysis is based on economic projections by the IMF and World Bank, historical evidence on past income distribution changes from UNU WIDER, and demographic data from MICS and DHS.
 The county by country data covers over 100 low- and middle-income countries.